 It was in the Fall of 1980 when Danny and I devised the Bigfoot project.
 We participated in many pranks before and after, but this was our magnum opus.
 It was elaborate, hilarious, and required a team effort.
 We were inspired in our endeavor by the perfect prankee.
 His character sowed the seeds of an idea that grew so big, it towered above all other pranks.

-Our target was a self-proclaimed Mohawk named Ernie Converse.
+Our mark was a self-proclaimed Mohawk named Ernie Converse.
 He lived off Highway 41 in a rundown cinderblock house.
 Ernie’s entire family was huge, both in stature and weight.
 He had a younger brother and sister.
 His mom was imposing, and we avoided her at all costs.
 Ernie was nasty, crude, and our nemesis.
 It was not uncommon for him to follow up threats on the school bus with action once we were dropped off.
 His lineage often played into the intimidation.
 He was the superior fighter, with superior senses–or so we were told.
 We used his attitude of superiority to our advantage.

 The execution took place in the woods behind Danny’s house.
 His family owned roughly ten low and swampy acres in central Florida.
-It was full of poison ivy and insects.
+It was dank, full of poison ivy and insects.
 There was a small pond, a sinkhole actually, with a trail around it.
 It was generally a miserable place, save for the giant fort built by Danny’s older brothers.
 This fort was impressive, with two beds, a window, a door, a couch, and a tin roof.
 The entire structure was built on pilings about five feet above the ground.
 We were tough kids, most of whom were accustomed to no air conditioning.
 How we spent entire summers in that fort, though, is now a bit of a mystery.

 In the beginning, the plan was modest, almost dull.
 The two of us made a trail of giant footprints.
 It started a few hundred feet from the fort and went all the way out to the pond.
 The spacing between each impression was about six feet, each one crafted by a technique most of us learn as kids.
 You plant your heel and swipe your foot left and right.
 Then slide the heel forward a bit and swipe a larger arc to finish off a convincing size-24 footprint.
 After Danny and I spent a couple of hours doing this, we reached out to Ernie.